+26 Weeks Ended

-2019
+June 29, 2019

-Exercise price \$ 12.52
+Exercise price \$21.66

-Volatility 35%
+Volatility 35.0%

 Risk-free rate 2.8%

-Dividend yield 0.0%
+Dividend yield - %

-Expected life (in years) 3.0
+Expected life (in years) 3.22

 The valuation models require the input of highly subjective assumptions.
-Expected volatility of the options is based on companies of similar growth and maturity and the Company's peer group in the industry in which the Company does business because the Company does not have sufficient historical volatility data for its own shares.
+Expected volatility of the options is based on companies of similar growth and maturity and our peer group in the industry in which we do business because we do not have sufficient historical volatility data for our own shares.
 The expected term of the options represents the period of time that options granted were expected to be outstanding.
 The risk-free rate was based on the U.S. treasury zero-coupon issues, with a remaining term equal to the expected term of the options used in the respective valuation model.
-In the future, the Company's expected volatility and expected term may change, which could change the grant-date fair value of future awards and, ultimately, the expense the Company records.
+In the future, our expected volatility and expected term may change, which could change the grant-date fair value of future awards and, ultimately, the expense we record.